Golf as a Business Tool

 Golf vs Traditional Networking

-Let’s be honest: most networking events are exhausting.
+Most networking events are exhausting. any people

 - Too much noise